Miss J Gleen – Head of Humanities

 • Develop key historical skills such as an appreciation of why and how things happen

 • Make history interesting, and above all, fun!.

 KEY STAGE 3

 At Key Stage Three, our key questions are:

 In Year 7, after an exciting ’What is History?’ unit, all pupils study Medieval England and Europe 1066 to 1485, taking in topics such as the Battle of Hastings and the Black Death.
-Pupils then explore British History including The Tudors, the English Civil War, Life in the 17th Century and the Industrial Revolution.
+Pupils then explore British History from Henry VIII to the Industrial Revolution.

-In Year 8 pupils begin by studying the Transatlantic Slave Trade.
-They then move on to the First and Second Wars, Democracy and Dictatorship in the 1900s and the Cold War.
-We foster independent study through a range of projects, such as the World War Two projects.
+In Year 8 pupils study the British Empire, Democracy and Dictatorship, and the First and Second Wars.
+We foster independent study through a range of projects, such as the World War Two projects on display this evening.

-We currently teach Edexcel Syllabus B (Schools History Project) covering the whole of human achievement from the Ancient Egyptians to the present day through the study of the History of Medicine.
-There is a special study of the History of Surgery 1840-1918.
-Pupils also study the failure of democracy in Weimar Germany (1918-33) and the Nazi Dictatorship (1933-45).
-Finally, they complete Controlled Assessment on the Vietnam War.
+We currently teach the Edexcel Syllabus covering the whole of human achievement from the Ancient Greeks to the present day through the study of the History of Medicine.
+There is a special study on surgery and medicine at the Western Front during World War I. Pupils also study the failure of democracy in Weimar Germany (1918-33) and the Nazi Dictatorship (1933-45).

-We teach the innovative OCR Syllabus B. Year Twelve Historians study Queen Elizabeth I, and the Italian Renaissance 1420-1550.
-In Year Thirteen, they study the Crusades and complete an Independent Investigation on a subject of their choice.
+We teach the innovative OCR Syllabus.
+In Year 12 Historians study the Later Tudors (Edward VI, Mary I and Elizabeth I) and the French Revolution.
+In Year 13, they study the Middle East (c1900 to present day) and complete an Independent Investigation on a subject of their choice.